kanup4m/Resume/README.md

 # Resume
-A simple portfolio made with HTML,CSS & Javascript.
+A simple responsible portfolio made with HTML,CSS & Javascript.